ArielJiang1/Creative-Coding-Tutorial/MagicDande/README.md

 <img align="right" src="assets/Dande-Gif.gif" width="360" >

-:wave: Welcome and nice to meet you, traveler from Earth! :wave:
+:wave: Welcome abroad, traveler from Earth! :wave:

-I'm Dandie and I'm part of the MagicDande family living on planet B611.
+I'm Dandie and I'm part of [the MagicDande family](https://carrotliu.github.io/Creative-Coding-Tutorial/MagicDande/midterm-complete/) living on planet B611.

 Timid and introvert by nature, I shy away from your touch.

 I light up the world with my colorful glow, and I bless the universe with my flying seeds that fly into the endless darkness.

-My Little Prince Carrot grew me using p5.js, a little bit of math, some logic, and a lot of playfulness!
-She's going to walk you through the her process of bringing me to life.
+My Little Prince grew me using p5.js, a little bit of math, some logic, and a lot of playfulness!

 Oh dear traveler from Earth, are you ready to become the Little Prince of your one and only MagicDande on B611?

-## Let's Begin!
+Here's a copy of my Little prince's Planting Journal.

+## Planting Journal 2023

 ### Pattern: Play with the For Loops and Create the Pattern!

 What should I make?
 I have no idea at the beginning, so I decide to experiment with patterns in the `setup()` function.

 > [!NOTE]
-> Remember the grid system you created in class with nested `for()` loop?The inner `for()` loop will increase the index value in the x direction (horizontally), while the outer `for()` loop will increase it in y direction (vertically).
+> In class, professor created a grid system with nested `for()` loop.
+The inner `for()` loop will increase the index value in the x direction (horizontally), while the outer `for()` loop will increase it in y direction (vertically).
 > The grid system is a result of the increasing indexes being applied to the x, y position of a p5 shape.

 <img align="right" src="assets/for-loop-compare.jpg" width="500" >
-Now, instead of applying the indexes directly to the x, y position, let's apply them to the sin(freq) * amp and cos(freq) * amp.
+Now, instead of applying the indexes directly to the x, y position, I'll apply them to the sin(freq) * amp and cos(freq) * amp.

-Just to recap, the `freq` affect how many samples you will extract from a certain period of the sin wave.
-The smaller the increment of `freq`, the more samples you get. `amp` refers to the size each sample is scaled to.
-The range of sin(freq) * amp is (-amp, amp).
+Just to recap, the `freq` affect how many samples will be extracted from a certain period of the sin wave.
+The smaller the increment of `freq`, the more samples one gets. `amp` refers to the size each sample is scaled to.

-If we assign the same `freq` and `amp` to the `sin()` and `cos()`, and apply the values respectively to the x, y position of the circle in nested for loop, we will get a pattern of circles arranged in a circular fashion with multiple rings.
+If I assign the same `freq` and `amp` to the `sin()` and `cos()`, and apply the values to the x, y position of the circle in nested for loop, I will get a pattern of circles arranged in a circular fashion with multiple layers:

-For example, here we will get `r` layers of circles, and each layer has _2*PI / (2 * PI / 12)_ circles:

 ```JavaScript
 for (let r = 0; r < 6; r++) {